 In cases where a patient undergoes termination of pregnancy resulting in a live fetus where the baby has lived for any amount of time, regardless of gestational age, this must be coded as an abortion using a code from categories O04-O06.
-A code from category Z37.-Outcome of delivery must also be assigned in the first secondary diagnosis field to indicate that the termination of pregnancy resulted in a live birth.
+A code from category Z37.-Outcome of delivery must also be assigned and can be sequenced in any secondary diagnosis field to indicate that the termination of pregnancy resulted in a live birth.